Thomas Nelson Jr.: Political career

+Postwar years

 Following his term as Virginia's governor, Nelson again won election to the Virginia House of Delegates.
 He represented York County alongside Joseph Prentis in the assemblies of 1782 and 1783 but was replaced by Nathaniel Nelson in the assembly of 1784–1785.
 He and Prentis won the next election and again served in the sessions of 1786–1787 and 1787–1788.
 Robert Shield and William Nelson replaced them in the assembly of 1788.

+However, his landholdings near Yorktown were damaged severely during the conflict, and he had significant debts, and so would be hounded by creditors.
+In one attempt to recoup his finances, Nelson sold 120 slaves in Prince William County.

-Death and remembrance
+Death and legacy

-He died at his son's home in Hanover County, Virginia, and is buried in the Grace Churchyard at Yorktown.
-Nelson was a member of Grace Church.
+Nelson died at his son's home in Hanover County, Virginia, nine days after his fiftieth birthday.
+His remains were returned to Yorktown, and buried in the family plot at Grace Church where he had been a vestry member.
+For decades, his descendants sought compensation from the U.S. Congress and the Virginia General Assembly.